Did You Get Your Estimate Signed?

 - Create A Project Budget That Works: The Complete Cost Estimation Guide (My honorable mention)

-Week 5’s assignment is dependent on this one.
+The assignment for Week 5 is dependent on this one.
 Connected with the project plan and estimate I produced above.
-Next week, the theme we’ll cover is centered around Statements of Work and important principles on how to use it to keep a project on track.
+Next week, the theme we’ll cover is centered around Statements of Work.